 - Research!
 Find out which employers will be attending, who is hiring and what they are hiring for.

 - Bring multiple copies of your resume (applies to in-person career fairs.)

 - Create your elevator pitch.

 - Navigate strategically.
 Determine which employers you most want to speak with and go there first.

-- Approach employers with a firm handshake, smile, and make eye contact.
-Ask for a business card at the end of your conversation, and take notes about anything you have learned.
+- Meet employers with a smile, and make eye contact.
+Ask for their contact information at the end of your conversation, and take notes about anything you have learned.

 - Send thank-you notes to the recruiters of the companies you were most interested in within a few days.

 - Continue informational interviewing, while also checking job and internship listings.

 - Visit the Career Development Center with any questions.

 If you are interested in careers outside of academia, the Career Fair is a great way to learn more about your options (at any point in your graduate training.)